| Title: | Multiple Group Item Response Theory Alignment Helpers for 'lavaan' and 'mirt' |

 See |

-See example for Alignment
+See example for Alignment for examples

 This program was designed based on the published work of Asparouhov & Muthen, and was not intended to match Mplus exactly, and may not.

-, object based on fit
+A mirt, object based on fit but with modified

 parameters.